SFDO-Tooling/CumulusCI/docs/connected_orgs.md

 # Connect Persistent Orgs

-In addition to creating `scratch orgs <scratch_orgs>`{.interpreted-text role="doc"} in CumulusCI, you can connect persistent orgs to your project to run tasks and flows on them.
+In addition to creating [](scratch_orgs) in CumulusCI, you can connect persistent orgs to your project to run tasks and flows on them.
 This feature supports use cases such as deploying to a Developer Edition org to release a package version, or installing to a sandbox for user acceptance testing.